sap-tutorials/Tutorials/tutorials/sapui5-101-improve-user-experience/sapui5-101-improve-user-experience.md

 > With this, you completed the tutorial group.
 Congratulations!

-> You can follow steps 6 and 7 (and possibly step 2 as well) of [this tutorial](appstudio-sapui5-create) to deploy the application to SAP BTP, Cloud Foundry environment.
+> You can follow steps 4 and 5 of [this tutorial](appstudio-sapui5-create) to deploy the application to SAP BTP, Cloud Foundry environment.

 [VALIDATE_1]